LiskHQ/lisk-desktop/docs/REDUX_STRUCTURE.md

 ## Actions
 Actions should be generic and fetch the active token from the store, so the calls to the actions creators shouldn't be specific per token.
 So the components don't need to know which token is currently being used.
 Also there would be some action creators that don't fetch the active token, when they have to share the data among multiple tokens.
+*The token should always be set on the action level, not on the component level.*
 ```javascript
 // account - token based
 const login = (payload) => (dispatch, getState) => {